Take action

 - Go on a plastic diet.

-- Contact businesses to ask them if they will reduce their plastic use.
+- Encourage businesses to reduce their plastic use.

 - There are many good reasons to avoid Amazon, including that they won't share information about their plastic usage.
 Instead, buy from a socially and environmentally responsible business such as Bookshop.org and Ethical Shop.